← Back

 Storage

-Ideally store the Stollen in a place where it’s a bit colder (5-15°C).
+Ideally store the Stollen in a place where it’s a bit colder (5-15°C, 40°F - 60°F).
 This way your Stollen can mature without turning bad.
 Some people store it for several months like this.

 Thank you, your rating will be displayed shortly.
 May the gluten be strong with you.